jmejiaxdev/test-rail-cli/README.md

    npm install
    ```

-3. Set up environment variables for TestRail and OpenAI API keys.
+3. Set up environment variables for TestRails and OpenAI API keys.
 Create a `.env` file in the root directory with the following:

    ```bash
    TESTRAIL_API_URL=https://yourcompany.testrail.io/index.php?/api/v2/